STA 9750 Week 1 In-Class Activity: R and RStudio

 To make code sharing just a bit easier, we use tools to ensure all code shared in this course is consistently formatted.
 By using consistent formatting, you reduce the cognitive load on your reader, making it easier for them to focus on the ideas of your code, not how you chose to write it.

-A major strength of R is its huge number of user-contributed packages.
-These are “add-ins” which provide additional functionality not available in the basic version of R. As of 2024-08-26, there are over 21 thousand packages available on CRAN, the largest official repository of R packages.
+As of 2025-09-25, there are over 22 thousand packages available on CRAN, the largest official repository of R packages.
 Beyond all those, there are thousands more packages available on other code hosting websites like GitHub.2

 We will use the contributed styler package to format code in this course.
 Run the following command to automatically download and install the styler package: